California Commonsense Healthcare Proposal

 2. Transparent cost information

-3. Access to grievance procedures via CHS and IUC
+3. Access to grievance procedures via CCH and IUC

-4. A clear, published list of all services covered under CHS and where private coverage may apply
+4. A clear, published list of all services covered under CCH and where private coverage may apply

 Section 11: Regulation